Skip to Content

 • Air fresheners may offer a sweet scent to your home, but they contain a lot of toxins.
 Be sure that you keep your air plants away from air fresheners.

-• There are also certain types of perfumes and colognes that can harm your air plants.
+• Certain types of perfumes and colognes can harm your air plants.

-• Some securing materials and decorative displays also comprise of certain dyes that can prove to be harmful to your air plants.
+• Some securing materials and decorative displays also comprise certain dyes that can harm air plants.

 • While distilled and filtered water has essential minerals removed, there are additives present in tap water.
-So, using rainwater is best and spring water can be your second option.
+So, rainwater is best, and spring water can be your second option.

 • If your air plants are growing outdoors, make sure that you protect them from vehicle exhaust and pollution.